Princess Hwahyeop: Eulogies

-The 15th day of the 12th lunar month of 1752 in the second hour (sometimes between 1-3AM).
+The 15th day of the 12th lunar month of 1752 in the second hour (sometimes between 1 and 3AM).
 Your younger brother, the Crown Prince, had ladies-in-waiting sent offerings to Princess Hwahyeop.
 My elder sister was virtuous and chaste.
-She was born into the royal family and had grew up (with me) in the palace.
+She was born into the royal family and had grown up (with me) in the palace.
 She lived to see twenty springs till one frosty snow took her to join the immortals.
 Who would have expected this?
 Now I have rarely seen the wild geese flying across the sky.
 I could not believe that what had started as a minor illness would end up incurable.
 Mother and I had been anxious (over your deteriorating health) day and night.
 You were sincere and filial till the end of your journey.
 Upon hearing that His Majesty was about to visit you, you rose from your sick bed.
 But your words drifted like flowing water and faded away with time.
 My grief is merely expressed through these humble offerings.
 Your virtue will be remembered as lingering fragrance.